 - Select 5 points for the Story points

 - User expenses for Labels (this will add a new label that can be reused in other stories)

 - Enter Create an expenses overview page for company employees for the Description

-You can also add Bug story points this way by selecting Bug from the Story type drop-down menu.
-The icon in the top left will change to
+Click Post story.
+Note that you can also add Bug story points this way by selecting Bug from the Story type drop-down menu.
+The icon in the top left will change to this:

 The new story point is now added to Sprint 1:

 4.2 Adding Tasks to a Story